nion-software/nionswift/docs/user_interface.rst

 With an image selected, use the calibrations subsection to

 * Change the offset, scale, and units on the y and x axes.
 The default units for images is nanometers (nm).
+The formula for the offset is x' = x * scale + offset.

 * Change the intensity and scale of the selected image.